John McVeigh (politician)

-John Joseph McVeigh (born 13 May 1965) is a former Australian politician.
-He was elected to the House of Representatives at the 2016 federal election, representing the Division of Groom.
-He was a member of the Liberal National Party of Queensland and sat in the Liberal party room.
-During the Turnbull Government he served in cabinet as Minister for Regional Development, Territories and Local Government from 2017 to 2018.
-He previously served in the Legislative Assembly of Queensland from 2012 to 2016 and was Minister for Agriculture, Fisheries and Forestry under Premier Campbell Newman.
+John Joseph McVeigh (born 13 May 1965) is an Australian former politician.
+He was a member of the House of Representatives from 2016 to 2020, representing the Queensland seat of Groom for the Liberal Party.
+During the Turnbull government he served in cabinet as Minister for Regional Development, Territories and Local Government from 2017 to 2018.
+He was previously a member of the Legislative Assembly of Queensland from 2012 to 2016 and was Minister for Agriculture, Fisheries and Forestry under Premier Campbell Newman.

 Early life

 McVeigh was born on 13 May 1965 in Allora, Queensland.
-His father Tom McVeigh was a federal Nationals MP from 1972 to 1988 for Groom and its predecessor, Darling Downs, and served as a minister in the Fraser Government.
+His father Tom McVeigh was a federal Nationals MP from 1972 to 1988 for Groom and its predecessor, Darling Downs, and served as a minister in the Fraser government.

 McVeigh grew up on a grain farm on the Darling Downs, and was educated at Jondaryan State School, St Joseph's College, and Downlands College.
 He holds the degrees of Bachelor of Business from the University of Southern Queensland, Master of Business Administration from Bond University and Doctor of Philosophy from the University of Queensland.
 He began his PhD in 2005 through the Cooperative Research Centre for Irrigation Futures and was awarded the degree in 2012, by which time he had become state agricultural minister.
 His thesis was titled "Influencing sustainable water use in Australian irrigated agriculture: a value chain management approach".

+Career

 Prior to entering politics McVeigh worked in agribusiness.
 He entered the Bank of Queensland's graduate program as an executive trainee in 1986.
 He later worked as a sales representative for Elders Pastoral (1986–1988), marketing coordinator for Cargill Seeds Australia (1988–1990), and market development officer for the state Department of Primary Industries (1990–1992).
 He then co-founded a management consulting firm, Ellis Foster McVeigh, and served as managing director from 1992 to 2008.

 McVeigh was president of the Toowoomba branch of the Young Nationals from 1987 to 1988.
 He served on the Toowoomba Regional Council from 2008 to 2012.